henrychang1413/pytest_allure_framework/README.md

 # allure pytest framework

-This is pytest framework with python3, use allure to generate report. include two test modules, one is for mysql testing, another is for math function testing.
+This is pytest framework with python3, use allure to generate report. include two test modules, one is for mysql testing, another is for math function testing.The scripts run on windows10 system.

-The scripts run on windows10 system. setup environment steps follows:
+Environment setup steps:

 1). install Java
 Add it in the system environment Variables(Path), check java install successfully